IndulgeinDotNet/UtilityMaestro/README.md

 A cybersecurity toolkit for ethical use only.

 Features
 UtilityMaestro v3.0 offers a robust suite of over 25 tools.

 Below are highlights of the core features, followed by a list of additional tools.

 Port Scanner

 Description: Scans for open ports on a target system with stealth options (TCP, SYN, FIN).

 Usage: Identify open ports within a specified range for troubleshooting or security audits.

 Designed for speed and precision, the Port Scanner uncovers network entry points.
 Ideal for admins and pentesters, it requires admin rights for stealth scans.

 Vulnerability Scanner

 Description: Detects over 20 common vulnerabilities in web applications (e.g., XSS, SQLi, Log4Shell).

 Usage: Scan web apps for exploitable flaws with real CVE-based checks.

 This tool probes for vulnerabilities like remote code execution and injection attacks.
 Use it on authorized targets to strengthen security.

 Password Cracker

 Description: Cracks MD5, SHA1, and SHA256 hashes using brute force or dictionary attacks.

 Usage: Test password strength in controlled environments.

 Perfect for assessing hash security, it supports custom dictionaries for faster cracking.
 Never use it for unauthorized access.

 Network Sniffer

 Description: Captures and analyzes live network traffic with deep packet inspection.

 Usage: Monitor packets in real-time, view payloads, and filter by protocol.

 A real-time traffic analyzer, it’s great for debugging or security monitoring.
 Requires admin privileges and legal consent.

 SQL Injection Tool

 Description: Tests web applications for SQL injection vulnerabilities with advanced payloads.

 Usage: Inject predefined payloads to identify SQL flaws and analyze responses.

 This tool simulates SQL attacks (e.g., command execution) to find weaknesses.
 Use only with explicit permission.

 Additional Tools

 UtilityMaestro v3.0 includes 20+ more tools, such as:

 File Downloader: Downloads files with proxy support.

 DNS Resolver: Resolves domains with spoofing detection.

 Hash Generator: Creates MD5, SHA1, SHA256 hashes.

 Base64 Encoder: Encodes/decodes text.

 Ping Tool: Pings hosts with custom TTL and size.

 Exploit Launcher: Launches real exploits (e.g., EternalBlue, Heartbleed).

 Packet Injector: Sends custom TCP/UDP packets.

 Phishing Simulator: Sends test phishing emails via SMTP.

 ARP Spoofer: Intercepts traffic via ARP poisoning.

 Shellshock Exploit: Tests CVE-2014-6271.

 Heartbleed Exploit: Exploits CVE-2014-0160.

 EternalBlue Exploit: Targets CVE-2017-0144.

 Reverse Shell: Establishes remote shells.

 Keylogger: Logs keystrokes locally (test only).

 WiFi Scanner: Enumerates nearby networks.

 Privilege Escalation: Attempts local privilege checks.

 Backdoor Installer: Deploys test backdoors.

 XSS Injector: Injects XSS payloads.

 CSRF Tester: Tests for CSRF vulnerabilities.

 Brute Forcer: Attacks HTTP, FTP, SSH logins.

 Responsible and Ethical Use

 UtilityMaestro is a potent toolset—use it responsibly:

 Authorization: Obtain explicit permission before testing any system or network.
 Unauthorized use may violate laws like the CFAA (US) or local equivalents.

 Privacy: Do not intercept or analyze traffic without consent—respect user privacy.

 Data Protection: Handle sensitive data per applicable laws (e.g., GDPR, CCPA).

 Responsible Disclosure: Report discovered vulnerabilities to system owners promptly and ethically.

 Misuse can lead to legal consequences.
 Use UtilityMaestro only for authorized security testing.

-Screenshots
-Login Screen

-Vulnerability Scanner

-Network Sniffer

-SQL Injection Tool

 License

 UtilityMaestro is currently unlicensed.
 See Private for details.

 Author

 Developed by INDDOTNET.